-So what is best option to host your django app?
+So what is the best option to host your Django app?

 We tried multiple hosting providers and found out that best choice for a Django app is Pythonanywhere.com. why?
 Find out below.